 Before choosing the menu…

-Are you planning on having the meal before or after the activities?
-At what time (give or take) will the meal be?
-These factors will influence how hungry your young ones will be.
+- At what time (give or take) will the food be?
+These factors will influence how hungry the kids will be.

-How long do you think the meal will last?
+- How long do you think the meal will last?
 Generally, we feel that 30 minutes is enough time.
 Especially, if you’re doing the presents afterwards!

 Keep in mind that after lunch kids will have a boost of energy before crashing with exhaustion.
 This usually signals the end of the party or the end of energetic activities.

-A few party meal tips
+A few party food tips

 1. Serve food that the kids are familiar with.
-Keep it simple and recognizable!
+Keep it simple and recognisable!
 As we all know, kids can be very hesitant to try new dishes and parties aren’t the ideal setting for culinary ‘experiments’.

 2. Use “shatterproof” table dinnerware (cardboard counts) and a disposable tablecloth.
 The other benefit of using disposable dinnerware is you can buy a set that matches the party theme.